- Who is SmartEnergy?

 - Where does SmartEnergy offer service?

-SmartEnergy is currently licensed to distribute electricity in Ohio, Delaware, Pennsylvania, Massachusetts, New Jersey, New Hampshire, Illinois, Maryland, Rhode Island, Texas and Washington D.C. with plans to expand service into other deregulated natural gas and electric markets.
+SmartEnergy is currently licensed to supply electricity in Ohio, Delaware, Pennsylvania, Massachusetts, New Jersey, New Hampshire, Illinois, Maryland, Rhode Island, Texas, Maine, New York, and Washington D.C. with plans to expand service into other deregulated natural gas and electric markets.

 - Where does SmartEnergy purchase its power?

-Through careful daily evaluation of energy market prices, SmartEnergy purchases electricity along with Renewable Energy Credits (RECs) at competitive wholesale prices.
+Through careful daily evaluation of energy market prices, SmartEnergy purchases electricity along with Renewable Energy Credits (RECs).
 We then supply the electricity to your local utility company who delivers it to your home.

 - Can you notify me when your services are available in my state?